LiamDCreator/a-cookie-s-quest/README.md

 ## tools I used
  **Unity**: Used as the game engine for development.
  **c#**: programming language.
+ **milanote**: used for creating a game design document, this includes a to do list and paper prototype.
  **chatGpt**: used for solving coding issues and random questions relating to the project.
+  **paint**: used for creating the paper prototype